Alignak-monitoring-contrib/alignak-backend/docs/install.rst

 Install with pip
 ----------------

-**Note** that installing with pip is not the recommended way for a production server.
-This is more intended to small environments and development
+**Note** that the recommended way for installing on a production server is to use the packages existing for your distribution.
+Nevertheless, the pip installation provides a startup script using the an uwsgi server and, for FreeBSD users, rc.d scripts.

 With pip
 ~~~~~~~~